mikepthomas/projects/_posts/printer-voron-2.4.md

 > Image © 2023 [Voron Design](https://www.vorondesign.com/)

-I have opted to upgrade the stock A/B Drives and Idlers with [LDO Voron AWD (All-Wheel-Drive) Upgrade Kit](https://www.onetwo3d.co.uk/product/ldo-voron-awd-all-wheel-drive-upgrade-kit/).
+I have opted to upgrade the stock A/B Drives and Idlers with [LDO Voron AWD (All-Wheel-Drive) Upgrade Kit][AWD Kit].

 ### :wrench: A Idler